Definition

 Credit card debt

-Credit card debt is money a company owes for purchases made by credit card.
-It appears under liabilities on the balance sheet.
+Credit card debt is the money owed for purchases made by credit card.

 Credit card debt is a current liability, which means businesses must pay it within a normal operating cycle, (typically less than 12 months).